Phoenix Real Estate

 Arizona is the nation’s second fastest growing state.
 Phoenix is located in Maricopa County and has a population over 1.5 million as of 2009.
 The Phoenix metro area is the 12th largest metro area by population in the United States with over 4.3 million people in the area.

 Phoenix, Arizona receives an average rainfall of less than 8 inches each year.
 The average sunny days in the valley are more than 300 per year.
 The average temperature in July is approximately 102 degrees.
-The average electric bill is $180 to $200 per month in the summer and $85 to $105 in the winter.

 In the area, residents will find that there are more than 180 area golf courses both private and public.
 There are more than 180 area golf courses.
 Both private and public are available in the area.
 This area also has 23 Indian Reservations and 21 Native American Tribes.